 Who Can Be Vaccinated

-COVID-19 vaccination is safe, effective, and free.
+COVID-19 vaccination is safe, effective, and free at many locations.
 The vaccine benefits anyone who gets it, and is especially important for people who have an increased risk of developing severe illness from COVID-19, such as older adults and people of any age with certain medical conditions, including pregnancy.

 Preparing for Vaccination